notzree/notzree/README.md

 ***
 I'm studying Systems Design Engineering at the University of Waterloo.
 What I'm currently Learning:
--Redis

 -Neural networks with Pytorch

--Trying to adopt react server components...
+-Concurrency and building real-time web applications

+-Different web service architectures

 Find out more about on my [website](https://www.richard-zhang.ca)

 ***